-When someone searches “compare iphones,” Apple lets users know they can examine various models.
+When someone searches for “compare iphones,” Apple lets users know they can examine various models.

 Note how Google rewrites the meta description for this iPhone 14 specifications page.
 Because searchers want details—not a vague summary.

 Perform search intent analysis before writing meta descriptions.
-Then assure searchers you have what they need.
+So that you can assure searchers you have what they’re looking for.